Skip to main content

 Typical dose range: 10–40 mg orally or sublingually daily (community protocols).

-Route: Oral, sublingual, or intranasal
+Route: Oral, sublingual, or intranasal.

 Note: Very limited human data.
 Approach with caution.